 - Providing victims with full information about their legal rights, and about the extent and limits of statutory duties and powers;

 - Helping victims and children to get protection from violence, by providing relevant practical and other assistance;

 - Supporting non-abusing parents in making safe choices for themselves and their children;

 - Signposting to the local specialist services if required;

-- Taking into account that there may be continued or increased risk of domestic violence and abuse towards the abused parent and/or child after separation especially in connection with post-separation child contact arrangements;
+- Taking into account that there may be continued or increased risk of domestic abuse towards the abused parent and/or child after separation especially in connection with post-separation child contact arrangements;

-- Working separately with each parent where domestic violence and abuse prevents non-abusing parents from speaking freely and participating without fear of retribution;
+- Working separately with each parent where domestic abuse prevents non-abusing parents from speaking freely and participating without fear of retribution;

-- Working with parents to help them understand the impact of the domestic violence and abuse on their children.
+- Working with parents to help them understand the impact of the domestic abuse on their children.